The Canary Islands On A Budget: The Best Free Activities To Enjoy

 Gran Canaria

 Gran Canaria is arguably the quintessential Canary Islands experience – beautiful beaches, amazing resorts and expansive (though not expensive!) natural parks all on one island.
+The island’s capital, Las Palmas, also serves as a major port for cruises to the Canary Islands, making it easily accessible for those arriving by sea.

 Gran Canaria is also eminently possible on a small budget, even with a large family – but being a popular destination, it’s important to be diligent in order to make the most of it.
 Taxis can be expensive, especially from airports where tourists are a captive audience.
 Booking a transfer to your accommodation ahead of time can mitigate this cost.

 Once settled in, though, there is much to explore, and so many activities that can be enjoyed for free.
-Las Palmas, at the northern shore, is a well-travelled resort with plenty to see and do, including sandy beaches that are free to sprawl on.
+The aforementioned Las Palmas, at the northern shore, is a well-travelled resort with plenty to see and do, including sandy beaches that are free to sprawl on.
 Cheap attractions can also be found just by strolling the island’s Botanic Gardens, hiking the Caldera Los Marteles, or even visiting the old town Vegueta.

 A particularly brilliant way to explore Gran Canaria that you can enjoy for free are via hiking routes around the picturesque fishing village of Mogán.
 Here, there are nine different routes, ranging from 4 to 7 miles in length, taking you through the island’s unique topography.